ProjectHiNAtyu/MW22_SP_FST_GSC_Wiki_Library/README.md

 < dump >

-* A "GSCBIN" folder containing the gscbin for iw9 needs to be placed in the same directory hierarchy as gsc-tool_iw9sp.exe.
+* A "GSCBIN" folder containing the gscbin for iw9 needs to be placed in the same directory hierarchy as gsc-tool.exe.

-gsc-tool_iw9sp -m decomp -g s4 -s pc GSCBIN
+gsc-tool -m decomp -g iw9 -s pc GSCBIN

 < compile >

-* A "GSCModSource" folder containing the custom GSC source for iw9 needs to be placed in the same directory hierarchy as gsc-tool_iw9sp.exe.
+* A "GSCModSource" folder containing the custom GSC source for iw9 needs to be placed in the same directory hierarchy as gsc-tool.exe.

-gsc-tool_iw9sp -m comp -g s4 -s pc GSCModSource
+gsc-tool -m comp -g iw9 -s pc GSCModSource

-Currently, the following GSC functions and tokens can be used.

-All other commands are almost always incorrect and may cause a crash.
+You are free to modify the GSC Mod Menu source code I released.

+However, I will not provide explanations on how to modify GSC, coding methods, or basic coding knowledge.

+Please figure it out on your own.

 ----------